Guide

 Bedrooms

 Ceilings: matt to hide imperfections.
-Doors, skirting, frames: semi-gloss or gloss depending on how bold you want the contrast.
+Doors, skirting and frames: semi-gloss or gloss depending on how bold you want the contrast.

 • Prep is everything: fill, sand, dust off and prime repairs for a smooth finish.